mebeim/aoc/2019/README.md

 The `maxsize` argument of `@lru_cache` is the maximum number of most recently used results to keep, and it can be set to `None` for unlimited.

-There is still *one little problem* thouhg.
-Since `@lru_cache` too uses a dictionary to cache arguments and resutls, all the arguments need to be hashable.
+There is still *one little problem* though.
+Since `@lru_cache` too uses a dictionary to cache arguments and results, all the arguments need to be hashable.
 However in our functions the `mykeys` argument is a `set`, and as it turns out, since a `set` is a mutable collection, it cannot be hashed.
 For this, the [`frozenset`][py-frozenset] comes to the rescue!
 It's basically the same as